sophieyanzhao/sophieyanzhao.github.io/index.md

 This is a big data and big compute combined problem.
 It involves big data because in our selected dataset, we handle 92.45 GB of 142.8 million reviews.
 It involves big compute because during the traning process of RNN, we need to frequently calculate the loss and update the parameters.
 Moreover, because of the nature of natural language processing, the vector representations of the text has very high dimensionality.

-For example, It took XXX minutes for data preprocessing on **HOW MANY NODES AND CPUS AND CPU MODEL** and 18 hours for the RNN model to run 10 epochs and achieve 80% test accuracy on a single instance of AWS p2.xlarge (Tesla K80).
+For example, it is simply impossible to perform data preprocessing on any cluster with fewer than eight m4.xlarge nodes because the nodes get unstable, and it takes 18 hours for the RNN model to run 10 epochs and achieve 80% test accuracy on a single instance of AWS p2.xlarge (Tesla K80).

 ### Our Solution

-**DESCRIBE MAP REDUCE** We employ MapReduce on AWS cluster to first preprocess the large amount of data.
+We employ MapReduce on AWS cluster to first preprocess the large amount of data.
+The mapper processes the input line by line, and the reducer combines the sorted intermediate output.
 HDF5 file format has been used to load the data without blowing up the memory.
-After processing the data, we use a AWS GPU cluster to distribute the workload across multiple GPUs by using large minibatch technique to speed up the RNN training on Pytorch and using its MPI interface with NCCL backend for communication between nodes.
+After processing the data, we use an AWS GPU cluster to distribute the workload across multiple GPUs by using large minibatch technique to speed up the RNN training on Pytorch and using its MPI interface with NCCL backend for communication between nodes.

 ### Comparison with Existing Work